zipizap/podlogreader/README.md

 # podlogreader

-A k8s-controller that makes possible for a serviceaccount to **read logs of a specific deployment-pods** (and no other deployments or pods)
+A k8s-controller that makes possible for a serviceaccount to **read logs from specific deployment-pods** (and no other deployments or pods)
 For a deployment to use it, it should add the label `podlogreader-affiliate: enable` in its pods-spec.
-It just keeps updating a role, with "resoureNames:" containing that specific deployment-pods names
+It will create in the namespace a serviceaccount, rolebinding and role with minimal permitions to read the logs of only those pods of that deployment.
+It will then keep always in-sync that role with any deployment-pods changes.

+So the overall effect is to have a serviceaccount, for that deployment, that can read deployment-pods logs (and only those of the deployment, no other!), and which is resilient to deployment pod changes (replicas increased/decresed, pods deleted/created, etc...)

-This was a successfull intent to try and see if this idea was even possible to do :)
+In all honesty, this was a successfull intent to try and see if this whole idea was even possible to be accomplished :)

-The code is very simple, and all runs in an independent process without interference with any internal kubernetes control-loops or other controllers (ie, its uncomplicate and looks safe :) )
+The code is very simple, and all runs in an independent process without interference with the internal kubernetes control-loops or other controllers (ie, its uncomplicated and looks safe for the overall cluster operation :) )

 ## It sounds magic...
 How can this work?

-In essence this is a custom-controller, that efficiently reacts on the creation/update of pods-of-a-deployment with label "podlogreader-affiliate: enable", and creates a serviceaccount with minimal role permitions to only read *that* deployment-pods/log.
-It then keeps updating the role to allow reading access of the logs of the deployment-pods, as they are appended, deleted, changed...
+In essence this is a "kubernetes custom-controller", that efficiently reacts on events of creation/update of pods-of-a-deployment, which contain the label "podlogreader-affiliate: enable", and creates a serviceaccount with minimal role permitions to only read *that* deployment-pods/log.
+It then keeps updating the role to allow reading access to the logs of the deployment-pods, as they are appended, deleted, changed...

-Was implemented from a good-looking controller-example, which uses the SharedInformer/Queue pattern (recommended as the right way to do custom-controllers for optimal caching of events)
+Was implemented from a good-looking controller-example, which uses the SharedInformer/Queue pattern (recommended as an efficient way to build custom-controllers for optimal caching of object changes)

 Works by monitoring events of pods CREATE/UPDATE'ing in all namespaces, and checking if a pod contains the label "podlogreader-affiliate: enable", in which case:

   - Discovers the *deployment* owner of that pod (if exists) (ex: nginxdeploy)

   - Discovers the *name-of-all-pods-of-that-deployment* (ex: nginxdeploy-xxx-yy1, nginxdeploy-xxx-yy2, ..., nginxdeploy-xxx-yyn)

   - Creates-or-updates a *role* (ex: podlogreader-nginxdeploy) to read logs of only those deployment-pods (minimum permitions)
-    It updates the role field `resouceNames:` with the *name-of-all-pods-of-that-deployment*, andd always keepis updating it on any pod-changes
+    It updates the role field `resouceNames:` with the *name-of-all-pods-of-that-deployment*, and keeps updating them on any pod-changes detected
     Ex:
     ```
     apiVersion: rbac.authorization.k8s.io/v1